yang1666/mern-petstore/README.md

 #MERN AMAZONA

-1. Fetch Products from backend
+1. Manage state by the reducer hooks